TheXik/EventInventoryManager/README.md

 ![Dashboard Screenshot](docs/images/Dashboard.png)

 ## **Events Management:**
 The events interface shows a clean list view with event cards displaying location, date, time, client information, and contact details.
-Each event has an "Add Items" button for inventory assignment.
-And inside that you can load the truck.
+Each event has an "Add Items" button for inventory assignment and inside that you can load the truck.

 ![Events Management Screenshot](docs/images/EventList.png)